timotah/nvim-config/README.md

 - [x] configuring inline copilot token suggestions
 - [x] organize completion for snippets vs lsp stuff - just know what to type for your snippets
 - [x] allow for typescript to get js snippets
-- [ ] shortcut for all diagnostic errors, some sort of bottom error line
-- [ ] remove the virtual_lines, it is agressive
-- [ ] glyph icons for the statuses
 - [x] some sort of fuzzy finder for in the terminal to cd into things, figuring out how to use fzf for that
 - [x] finding a color scheme i actually like, may go back to original for now